nvim-telescope/telescope.nvim/README.md

 mappings ... etc).

-Although `Telescope.nvim` was first intended as a library, it is long grow to be much bigger then that.
+Although `Telescope.nvim` was first intended as a library, it is long grow to be much bigger than that.
 In addition to [extensions](https://github.com/nvim-telescope) `Telescope.nvim` comes with a growing number of community driven [built-in pickers](#built-in-pickers), covering a wide range of use cases and tools, and offers a customizable user